How to Create Linux NFS Fileservers on Debian Server.

 Step 2: Create the Export Directory

 The directory that we want to share with the client system is called an export directory.
-You can name it according to your choice; here, we are creating an export directory by the name of “Media” in our system’s “Data” directory.
+Here we are creating a directory called ‘Media’ in the ‘Data’ directory.

 $ sudo mkdir -p /Data/Media